-ETC will support marginalized families (500 at first, scaling up to 1,000) in Ramdhuni Municipality, Sunsari District, Nepal.
-Building on decades of success in Nepal, we'll work in partnership with village residents and local leaders to address the most pressing problems: food insecurity, lack of income generating opportunities, lack of resources in schools, and COVID prevention.
+ETC will support 1,000 marginalized women and their families in Ramdhuni Municipality, Sunsari District, Nepal.
+Building on decades of success in Nepal, we'll work in partnership with village residents, teachers, and local leaders to address the most pressing problems: food insecurity, lack of income generating opportunities, lack of resources in schools, and COVID prevention.
 All activities will be undertaken with due precautions for the safety of our staff and program participants alike.

 The socioeconomically disadvantaged families of Ramdhuni District already faced very severe and interrelated challenges: chronic food insecurity, malnutrition, lack of viable income-generating opportunities, cyclical poverty, and a shortage of resources for the schools.
 The pandemic has exacerbated all of these problems.
 The families need quick-acting but long-lasting solutions to help them eat better, earn more money, and ensure their children's educational prospects.